 Education can be a great way to help secure a new job.
-This page contains information on how to choose the right course, your eligibility for formal qualification based on your work skills and experience (recognition of prior learning) and, if you are an experienced worker (40 years of age or older) you may also be eligible for the Government’s Skills and Training Incentive.
+This page contains information on how to choose the right course, your eligibility for formal qualification based on your work skills and experience (recognition of prior learning).

 Identifying your skills